-In Italy there are three national, six regional (DBTAA, Digiloc, RASx2 and DABMedia Vatican Radio) and 1 trial multiplex (CRDAB in Rome) on air.
+In Italy there are three national, six regional and 1 trial multiplex on air.
 In total there are 92 DAB+ programmes simulcast on FM and 15 DAB+ programmes available exclusively on DAB+ digital radio.
 There are 7 data services.
 In addition, 2 TPEG networks are on air for test purposes (Euro DAB Italia, Rai Way).